elysiajs/documentation/docs/patterns/trace.md

 ![Elysia Life Cycle](/assets/lifecycle.webp)

 ## Children
-You can tap deeper into each measure each function of life-cycle event by using children property of a life-cycle
+You can tap deeper and measure each function of a life-cycle event by using the **children** property of a life-cycle event

 ```ts
 import { Elysia } from 'elysia'